This item is 5 years and 1 month old; some content may no longer be current.

 Download Full Audit »

-Angiotensin converting enzyme (ACE) inhibitors, angiotensin-II receptor blockers (ARBs), diuretics and non-steroidal anti-inflammatory drugs (NSAIDs) all have the potential to decrease renal function.
+Angiotensin converting enzyme (ACE) inhibitors, angiotensinII receptor blockers (ARBs), diuretics and non-steroidal anti-inflammatory drugs (NSAIDs) all have the potential to decrease renal function.
 When any of these medicines are prescribed together the patient’s risk of acute kidney injury (AKI) is increased.
 ACE inhibitors/ARBs and diuretics are often taken concurrently, either as individual medicines or combination formulations.
-In patients taking ACE inhibitors/ARBs and diuretics particular care is required to avoid NSAIDS (the “triple whammy”) due to the increased risk of AKI.
+In patients taking ACE inhibitors/ ARBs and diuretics particular care is required to avoid NSAIDS (the “triple whammy”) due to the increased risk of AKI.
 The addition of a NSAID to the patient’s treatment may also reduce the blood pressure-lowering effect of the ACE inhibitor and reduce the volume depleting effect of the diuretic.

-When treatment with an ACE inhibitor/ARB and a diuretic initiated, it is helpful to highlight the need to avoid NSAIDs in the patient’s notes to alert other clinicians who may consider prescribing a NSAID in the future.
+When treatment with an ACE inhibitor/ARB and a diuretic is initiated, it is helpful to highlight the need to avoid NSAIDs in the patient’s notes to alert other clinicians who may consider prescribing a NSAID in the future.
 Patients taking an ACE inhibitor/ARB and a diuretic should be warned of the risks of using NSAIDs and should be advised to avoid using over-the counter (OTC) NSAIDs, including combination products that contain NSAIDs, e.g. paracetamol and ibuprofen.

 If a NSAID must be prescribed to a patient already taking an ACE inhibitor/ARB and diuretic, the lowest effective dose should be used for the shortest possible duration.
 Patients should also be advised to: